cdr-stats/cdr-stats/docs/source/mongodb-architecture.rst

 Preaggregate Design Pattern with Call Data
 ------------------------------------------

-We explained previously why preaggregating is a huge gain of performance for analytic reporting and how it reduces disk seeks on your aggregate queries, we will now show how we apply this pattern to our calls data.
+We explained previously why preaggregating is a huge performance gain for analytic reporting and how it reduces disk seeks on your aggregate queries, we will now show how we apply this pattern to our call data.

-Our data are the CDR (Call Details Records) which are pre-processed for typing validation, after this satinatization of the call data, we proceed to the pre=aggragation step.
-For this we create a new daily_cdr collection which is aggregated on the daily date.
+Our data are the CDR (Call Detail Records) which are pre-processed for type validation, after this sanitisation of the call data, we proceed to the pre=aggragation step.
+For this we create a new daily_cdr collection which is aggregated daily.

 Our code with PyMongo::